Q: Is this the old Paul Gillette contest?

 Q: Times are tight.
 What is the entry fee money used for?

 A: Mainly, the entry fee pays the costs involved in running the contest: postage and mailing awards for the contest winners in six categories, and a small judging credit to help judges attend the Pikes Peak Writers Conference.
-Our goal is to bring in more money than we spend on the contest to pay for other Pikes Peak Writer events such as workshops and Write Brains.
+A portion of the entry fee will go toward funding PPWC scholarship recipients and our monthly free programming.
 You can see a list of past and upcoming events at http://www.pikespeakwriters.com/events/.